Texas Killing Fields: William Lewis Reece

 In May 1997, William Lewis Reece was arrested for the kidnapping and attempted murder of 19-year-old Sandra Sapaugh from Webster.
 The following year, he was found guilty and convicted, receiving a 60-year imprisonment term.
 In 2015, his DNA was matched to the killer of 19-year-old Tiffany Johnston, who was found murdered in Oklahoma in 1997.
 After this revelation, Reece confessed to killing Jessica Lee Cain and Kelli Ann Cox, leading the investigators to the bodies' burial sites.
 He had been suspected of kidnapping and killing Laura Smither and confessed to Friendswood Police, in 2016, that he murdered her.
 In 2021, Reece was convicted of Johnston's murder and sentenced to death.
-The following year, he was extradited to Texas and was convicted of the murders of Smither, Cain and Cox, receiving a life term after pleading guilty to each of the three murders.
+The following year, he was extradited to Texas and was convicted of the murders of Smither, Cain, and Cox, receiving a life term after pleading guilty to each of the three murders.

 Media adaptations

 Texas Killing Fields (2011)

-A film adaptation of the deadly events that occurred along the I-45 highway was released on September 9, 2011, with the title Texas Killing Fields.
+A film adaptation of the deadly events that occurred along I-45 highway was released on September 9, 2011, with the title Texas Killing Fields.
 It was directed by Ami Canaan Mann and starred Sam Worthington and Jeffrey Dean Morgan.
 The film is loosely based on the murders while depicting a fictional portrayal of the struggle that local police faced while attempting to solve the murders.
-The film focuses on the lead police detectives, Capt.
-Brian Goetschius and Mike Land, who dedicated their careers to solving the mysteries of I-45.
+The film focuses on the lead police detectives, Captain Brian Goetschius and Mike Land, who dedicated their careers to solving the mysteries of I-45.
 The filmmakers hired officers Goetschius and Land as consultants while making the movie.

-Screenwriter and Federal Agent Donald Ferrarone said he drew information from an interview with a kidnapping victim, Michelle Ann E. and the family of one of the murder victims.